 Karan Singh Grover:

-It’s true after 26/11, a lot of measures have been taken, but I am not sure whether those are enough.
+but I am not sure whether those are enough.
 Today, a lot of those measures have been relaxed.
 We also do not bother and take things for granted.
 Take a theatre or a mall for example: just after 26/11, there were so many additional security measures that were taken, but today it’s not the same.
 No one seems to care.
 I feel we need more manpower in the establishment and security forces.
 We may have our own sense of security since we move around in our cars but what about the common man who is using public transport?
 Does he feel secure on the street?
 I don’t think so.
 I doubt if one year later enough has been done to assure the common man of security.

 Muskaan Mehani:

-Post 26/11 we have taken many steps, but I don't think they are enough.
+ut I don't think they are enough.
 Whenever we go to any malls, theatres, we can see how casual the security personnel are in their duties.
 It is just a routine check they do and let the person in.
 It is more for the sake of doing it, rather than a step in ensuring security.
 I have personally experienced one more tragedy in Mumbai during 24/7 when I was stranded for more than 18 hours.
 Mumbaikars have the ability to fight back and that is why it is what it is.
 I guess, all of us will need to be more vigilant and particular about personal security.

 Mayank Anand: